A Dream to Farm

 The farm started very small, but over the years Uwe added acres and then livestock.
 In 1996, his son, Jason, joined the farm operation.
 After Jason graduated from college with an ag marketing degree, the family took off on the hunt for even more land to own or rent.
 “I’m a first-generation farmer born in America,” said Jason.
 “Many around here have the opposite story!”

 As the acres and number of calves grew, so did the family.
 Jason and Jodi have four children, who all play a role in the operation throughout the year.
 “Depending on the season, we could have up to 10 people working here,” said Jason.
-“This now includes my son-in-law, Elliott.”
+“This now includes my brother-in-law, Elliott.”

 A Minnesota native, Elliott grew up in the dairy industry and was hoping to work with livestock.
 In fact, shortly after he married into the family, Uwe invited Elliott to be part owner of the cattle operation.
 Today, the Meyer family operation includes well over 500 animals